floww-apis-2022/git-commands/README.md

-Below is a rewritten version suitable for a README file, structured to enhance readability and organization:

----

 # GitHub Commands Guide

 This guide provides a concise overview of common GitHub commands, organized by functionality.
 Whether you're getting started with a new project, managing your files, branching and merging, sharing updates, or inspecting your repository, this reference can help streamline your workflow.